cosmos/sdk-tutorials/liquidity-module/index.md

 ## Use Liquidity Pools to Trade Tokens

 When using your Cosmos SDK-based blockchains, you want to enable users to trade tokens.
-You can have multiple tokens on your blockchain or have tokens from external blockchains sent to your blocking using inter-blockchain communication protocol (IBC).
+You can have multiple tokens on your blockchain or have tokens from external blockchains sent to your blocking using inter-blockchain communication Protocol (IBC).

 The liquidity module allows users to use pools to trade those tokens on your blockchain.
 Each pool represents a token pair and allows the user to swap from one token to the other token.